MuhammadSawalhy/bash-scripting/README.md

 # bash scripting + some techniques

-You can consider this repisitory as a bash cheatsheat, I am focusing on the main point and structure of the bash script.
+You can consider this repository as a bash cheatsheet, I am focusing on the main point and structure of the bash script.
 There are also some urls and resources to dive into.

 ## shebang